wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-1-native-executables.md

 </aside>

-## 🙏 Thanks, Zig
+## ⚡️ Zig for Cross-Compilation

-In Wasmer 3.0 we used the power of Zig for doing cross-compilation from the C glue code into other machines.
+In Wasmer 3.0 we used the power of [Zig](https://ziglang.org/) for doing cross-compilation from the C glue code into other machines.

 This made almost trivial to generate a `.exe` for Windows from macOS or Linux (as an example).